 *Screening availability may be limited by location.

-What is high cholesterol?Cholesterol is a type of fat (lipid) in your blood.
+Cholesterol is a type of fat (lipid) in your blood.
 Your body needs some cholesterol.
 But if you have too much, it can build up in your arteries and increase your risk of heart disease and stroke.

-What happens if I have high cholesterol?Having high cholesterol can lead to the buildup of plaque in artery walls, called atherosclerosis.
-It can lead to coronary artery disease, heart attack, stroke, peripheral artery disease, or transient ischemic attack.
+Having high cholesterol can lead to the buildup of plaque in artery walls, called atherosclerosis.
+Atherosclerosis can lead to coronary artery disease, heart attack, stroke, peripheral artery disease, or transient ischemic attack.